tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## What security properties do they provide

 * EUF-CMA : Dilithium, Falcon all provide EUF-CMA security.
+EUF-CMA (Existential Unforgeability under Chosen Message Attack) is a security notion for digital signature schemes.
+It guarantees that an adversary, even with access to a signing oracle, cannot forge a valid signature for an unknown message.
+EUF-CMA provides strong protection against forgery attacks, ensuring the integrity and authenticity of digital signatures by preventing unauthorized modifications or fraudulent signatures.

 ## Where can different types of PQC signatures be used